pukepail/control-javascript/CONTRIBUTING.md

 - A clear list of steps to reproduce the problem
   - If the problem affects a particular site, please also include the URL!
 - Describe what you observe and consider broken behavior; this is what I'll be looking for after executing the reproduction steps
-- The version of *Disable JavaScript* you're having the issue with; you can find this information in the web extension's about page
+- The version of *Control JavaScript* you're having the issue with; you can find this information in the web extension's about page
-  - Example: `Disable JavaScript 2.1.0`
+  - Example: `Control JavaScript 2.1.0`
 - The browser you're using and its version
   - Example: `Firefox 59.0.1 (64-bit)`
 - The OS you're using and its version